 Set up the Activity and Expense codes that will be used for task based billing.
 The Activity and Expense codes are defined using the same program used to define tasks and phases.

 ► To define Activity and Expense Codes

-1. From the Tabs3 Task Folders, click the Setup tab, and then click the Task Codes icon.
+- 1. From the File menu, select Open, and then click Miscellaneous. - 2.
+Click the Task Codes tab.